-The IIC Mentoring Scheme was first launched at the 2018 Turin IIC Congress.
-This year, responding to feedback, we have refined the programme to bring together a cohort around a single theme, leadership.
+We first launched a mentoring programme back at the 2018 Turin IIC Congress.
+Responding to the needs of our members, we have refined the programme to bring together an international cohort of peers, in a community around a single theme, leadership.

-Many of our mentors are IIC Fellows who have demonstrated clear leadership within the sector through skilled advocacy, ethical practice, and a commitment to developing the conservation field through investing in people and talent.
+Our mentors are senior sector leaders who have demonstrated clear leadership within the field through skilled advocacy, ethical practice, and a commitment to developing the conservation field through investing in people and talent.
 This places them in a unique position to support our profession during this unprecedented time.